decentraland/old-documentation/_posts/development-guide/2018-02-11-files-in-a-scene.md

 contact information for the parcel owner, and security settings.
 For more information and an example of a _scene.json_ file, please visit the [Decentraland specification proposal](https://github.com/decentraland/proposals/blob/master/dsp/0020.mediawiki).

-When you run the `dcl init` command, it prompts you to enter some descriptive metadata, these datais are stored in the scene.json manifest file for the scene.
 All of this metadata is optional for previewing the scene locally, but part of it is needed for deploying.
 You can change this information manually at any time.

 #### package.json

 This file provides information to NPM that allows it to identify the project, as well as handle the project's dependencies.
 Decentraland scenes need two packages:

 - **decentraland-api**: allows the scene to communicate with the world engine.
-- **typescript**: used to compile the file _scene.tsx_ to javascript.
+- **typescript**: used to compile the file _game.ts_ to javascript.

 #### package-lock.json